 - Talk with school administrators about their plans and their perceived areas of need.
 Ask for school district data that can help with your planning.
 Communicate to school administrators that you want to help.
-The Public Libraries' Outreach Role in Reading and Support of Student Learning (PDF) document from the State Library of Ohio may provide some talking points.
 More ideas for working with your schools are in the Collaboration section.

 - Ask parents for their input on what their students need and what library services would be helpful.
 See the Collaboration section for ways to support families.